Function Optimization with Posterior Gaussian Derivative Process: Summary and conclusion

-In this article, we have proposed and developed a novel Bayesian algorithm for general function optimization, judiciously exploiting its derivatives in conjunction with posterior Gaussian derivative process given data consisting of input points from the function domain and their function evaluations.
-The posterior simulation approach inherent in our method ensures improved accuracy of our results compared to existing optimization algorithms.
-Another important feature of our algorithm is that for any desired degree of accuracy, Bayesian credible regions of the optima of any desired level, become readily available after implementation of the algorithm.
+In this article, we have proposed and developed a novel Bayesian algorithm for general function optimization that judiciously exploits the derivatives of the objective function in conjunction with the posterior Gaussian derivative process, given data consisting of input points from the function domain and their corresponding function evaluations.
+The posterior simulation approach inherent to our method ensures improved accuracy of the obtained solutions compared to existing optimization algorithms.
+Another important feature is that, for any desired degree of accuracy, Bayesian credible regions of the optima are readily available at any stage of the algorithm.

-Under appropriate fixed-domain infill asymptotics setup, we prove almost sure convergence of the algorithm to the true optima.
-Along the way, we establish almost sure uniform convergence of the posteriors corresponding to Gaussian and Gaussian derivative processes to the objection function and its derivatives, under the fixed-domain infill asymptotics setup, providing rates of convergence under a specific setup.
-We also establish Bayesian characterization of the number of optima of the objective function by exploiting the information existing in our algorithm.
+Under an appropriate fixed‑domain infill asymptotics setup, we prove that the algorithm converges almost surely to the true optima.
+Along the way, we establish almost sure uniform convergence of the posteriors corresponding to the Gaussian process and its derivative process to the objective function and its derivatives, and we provide rates of convergence for a specific infill design.
+Furthermore, we present a Bayesian characterization of the number of optima of the objective function by exploiting the information contained in our algorithm.